Generate Laravel Code Using Artisan Command – Short Blueprint Guide

 - routes/web.php

-You can also revert back if you made mistakes anytime using blueprint:erase command.
+You can also revert if you made mistakes anytime using blueprint:erase command.

 php artisan blueprint:erase